okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 1. Click **Add New Submission** or **Edit** an existing submission.
 1. On the **OAuth** tab, toggle on **OAUTH Support**.
 1. Under **Enable scopes**, click **Add Another**.
 1. Enter the name of a scope you would like to request from Okta admins.
 A scope corresponds to a resource you would like to access in the Okta API (users, logs, etc) and a level of access (read or manage).
-[A full list of scopes is here](/docs/guides/implement-oauth-for-okta/main/).
+See [Scopes and supported endpoints](/docs/guides/implement-oauth-for-okta/main/#scopes-and-supported-endpoints).
 The sections below have more information about scopes.
 1. Repeat steps 4 and 5 above for each scope you would like to access.

 ### Test your integration